Oelin/mdl-polynomial-regression/README.md

 #### $$L_{D|M}(x, \epsilon) = -\log p_{D|M}(\epsilon) = -\sum \log \Phi\left(\epsilon_i \pm 0.5 \times 2^{-d}\right)$$

-> The probability of $\epsilon$ is the sum of individual residual probabilities.
+> The probability of $\epsilon$ is the product of individual residual probabilities.
 This follows from the assumption that residuals are i.i.d.
 Also note that we exclude $L(x)$ as it's constant.

 Then the complete description length is given by